 The preservation and pending redevelopment of the Barcroft Apartments is one opportunity that can help ensure that Arlington County remains an inclusive and economically vibrant community.
 However, market dynamics and the scale of the site create considerable challenges for achieving the promised continuation of residency for all current tenants moving forward.
 Among those various challenges, Arlington Community Foundation is investigating strategies to achieve the longer-term, “bricks-and-mortar” goals of ensuring that:

-This briefing memo is a working document summarizing our initial findings, intended to outline for local stakeholders (County leadership, the development and finance sector, housing advocates, etc.) a broad menu of options for reaching the ELI unit target, which would range from 134 units (10%) to more than 200 units depending on the existing income of Barcroft Apartment residents.
-Though some initial analysis was conducted based on high-level property details, land use provisions, and financing options, additional study is required to ascertain whether these options are feasible in practice.1
+This briefing memo is a working document summarizing our evolving findings, intended to outline for local stakeholders (County leadership, the development and finance sector, housing advocates, etc.) a broad menu of options for reaching the ELI unit target of 255 units.

 Based on this initial analysis, we offer the following key takeaways:

 – At a high level, the ELI unit target is an achievable but challenging target, and success will require flexibility and the utilization of a wide range of public and private resources.